X-Men '97 season 2: Writing

-Writing on the second-season finale started by July 2023, and DeMayo had finished writing for the season by the time he was fired in March 2024.
-The season's scripts had reportedly been revised and rewritten by that July, with Chauncey overseeing the rewrites.
-As teased at the end of the first season, the second season features a storyline centered around the villain Apocalypse, and sees the X-Men being scattered throughout time and needing to find their way back to the 1990s from different points in the past and future.
 In September 2024, DeMayo stated that Marvel Studios had removed his planned tenth episode of the season and re-written the rest of the episodes to reflect this change.
 He explained that in his version of the scripts there had been hints throughout the season leading to the appearance of the character Onslaught in the tenth episode, which also included elements based on the comic book storyline Age of Apocalypse (1995).
 The episode would have ended with Gambit freeing Bishop from prison in an Age of Apocalypse timeline and the pair escaping from evil Cyclops in a similar scene to the Darth Vader hallway scene at the end of the Star Wars film Rogue One (2016).
 DeMayo opined that the decision to change his scripts came from directors and executives who believed they "know better than the comics" and added that "Marvel loves shooting themselves in the foot".
-Actor Ross Marquand described the overhauled season as "very, very dark" due to the amount of character deaths occurring throughout the story.

 Casting and voice recording

+Main voice actors returning from the first season include Ray Chase as Scott Summers / Cyclops, Jennifer Hale as Jean Grey, Alison Sealy-Smith as Ororo Munroe / Storm, Cal Dodd as Logan / Wolverine, J. P. Karliak as Morph, Lenore Zann as Rogue, George Buza as Dr. Henry "Hank" McCoy / Beast, Isaac Robinson-Smith as Lucas Bishop, Matthew Waterson as Erik "Magnus" Lehnsherr / Magneto, Ross Marquand as Professor Charles Xavier and Apocalypse, and Adrian Hough as Kurt Wagner / Nightcrawler.

+Lawrence Bayne, who voiced Nathan Summers / Cable in the original series and Carl Denti / X-Cutioner in the first season, also returned for the second season.
+Gil Birmingham also returns as Forge from the first season.
+Michael Johnston voices a young Nathan Summers.
+The season's production brief revealed that Carolina Ravassa voices Polaris.
+DeMayo previously claimed in May 2025 that he had originally cast Neve Campbell in the role due to her status as a "'90s icon" and her amazing work in bringing something new.
+Josh Keaton returns to voice Steve Rogers / Captain America from the first season, while Lake Bell voices Natasha Romanoff / Black Widow; both voiced different versions of the characters in What If...?.
+Robert Cait and Randall Carpenter reprised their respective roles as Colossus and Mystique from the original series in the season.

-Cal Dodd, who reprised his role as Logan / Wolverine from the original series in the first season, revealed in February 2023 that he had started recording for the second season.
-Lenore Zann, who returned from the original series as Rogue, stated in August 2023 that she had begun recording material for the season as well.
+Dodd revealed in February 2023 that he had started recording for the second season, while Zann had begun recording material for the season in August 2023.
 By May 2024, she had completed her work on the season except for additional dialogue recording (ADR).
-Lawrence Bayne, who voiced Nathan Summers / Cable in the original series and Carl Denti / X-Cutioner in the first season, also returned for the second season.
-Jennifer Hale confirmed in April 2025 that she would reprise her role as Jean Grey from the first season, with Ross Marquand confirming in September that he would again voice Apocalypse after the first-season finale.
 Despite the COVID-19 pandemic having less of an impact on the season's production, voice recording continued to take place remotely as with the first season due to many cast members being based in different locations.